 A spokesman for Pramaggiore released a statement saying in part, "Anne Pramaggiore unequivocally rejects the government's charges that she engaged in unlawful behavior.
 She agrees with Commonwealth Edison that no one at the company committed a crime."

 Federal prosecutors charged ComEd with bribery last July in a bombshell case that has continued to reverberate politically in the four months that have passed.
 It prompted a legislative probe of Madigan's dealings with ComEd, and it has led to questions about whether Madigan will be able to hold onto power.
+Prosecutors said ComEd admitted to rwarding "Public Official A," identified as the House speaker, with vendor contracts in exchange for favorable treatment in the general assembly.

 Meanwhile, former ComEd executive Fidel Marquez also pleaded guilty to bribery in September, agreeing to cooperate with federal prosecutors.
 And a legislative hearing the same day revealed that former Ald.
 Frank Olivo was among those who received some of the $1.3 million ComEd paid to Madigan's associates while trying to curry favor with Madigan.